Entanglement and entropy production in coupled single-mode Bose-Einstein condensates: Introduction

 Despite its fundamental importance, the experimental investigation of entanglement in correlated many-body systems remains challenging, since it usually requires information on the full quantum state.
 However, the swift experimental progress in recent years opened up unprecedented possibilities to study entanglement in ultracold atomic settings \cite{ZwergerReview}.
 Site-resolved control of ultracold atoms in optical lattices allowed the direct measurement of R\'enyi entanglement entropy and mutual information \cite{lightcone2,greiner1,bosonentanglement}, as well as the investigation of the intimate relation between the quantum purity of subsystems and the thermalization of an isolated non-equilibrium system \cite{greiner2}.

 Entanglement is also at the heart of entropy production in closed quantum systems \cite{deutsch,rigol}.
 Taking two coupled quantum systems, even coherent evolution of the whole system produces entanglement entropy for each subsystem and may lead to equilibration.
 Two coupled single mode condensates provide one of the simplest examples to study this phenomenon in detail.
-In contrast to the case of small subsystems~ \cite{lightcone2,greiner1,bosonentanglement}, here both subsystems are equally large, and therefore equilibration can be understood in terms of a \emph{microcanonical} ensemble rather than a thermal Gibbs ensemble.
+In contrast to the case of small subsystems~ \cite{lightcone2,greiner1,bosonentanglement}, here the two coupled subsystems are equally large, and we find that equilibration can be understood by approximating the state of the \emph{full} system by a \emph{microcanonical} ensemble rather than a thermal Gibbs ensemble.
 This system can be realized by loading a Bose-Einstein condensate into a double well potential (see Fig.~\ref{fig:intro0}).
 Assuming that the atoms in the left and right wells condense into a single wave function, the dynamics is governed by the Hamiltonian \cite{milburn}

 Here the bosonic operators $\hat{a}_L^\dagger$ and $\hat{a}_R^\dagger$ create particles into the left and right potential wells respectively, and $\hat{N}_i=\hat{a}_i^\dagger\hat{a}_i$ for $i=L,R$.
 The first term in the Hamiltonian describes the tunneling of particles, while the second term takes into account the interaction between the bosons in the same potential well.
 For given total particle number $N$, the entanglement entropy between the left and right wells is simply given by \cite{entanglement}